Getting backlinks the right way in 2017

 People use business directories every day to find a product or service they’re in need of.

-If you don’t, people who use them will end up doing business with your competitors who do.
+If you don’t, people who use them could end up doing business with your competitors who do.

 A great way to get authority backlinks is by building relationships with the influencers in your niche.
 If you manage to get on their radar, then the chances are they might also notice the content that you write and share.